CarlRaymond/jquery.cardswipe/README.md

 the DISCARD state to eat all subsequent characters until the end of the scan, when it goes back to the IDLE state.

 Because the initial % character is supressed, if you need to manually enter a % character into a form, you must type two % characters in quick succession (within the timeout interval).
+The same is true with an initial ; character.

 On a successful scan, the plugin will invoke the parser functions in sequence, passing each the raw character data.
 If a parser recognizes the format, it should return an object that encapsulates the data of interest.